-This happened, e.g. with the constitutional process of appointment of judges and prosecutors in Croatia in the 1990s, what is particularly visible on the practice of the body that was due to appoint and dismiss judges, the State Judicial Council.
+This happened, e.g. with the constitutional process of appointment of judges and prosecutors in the Croatia in the 1990s, what is particularly visible on the practice of the body that was due to appoint and dismiss judges, the State Judicial Council.
 Designed in the Constitution as a body of professional autonomy in 1991, this body was not appointed for five years, and started to operate only in 1996.
 In the preceding five years, a process of "silent lustration"28 was happening, and many of the judges and prosecutors were forced to leave their judicial posts, but rarely for legitimate reasons, and rarely with a clear explanation.
-However, more importantly, when the new body, the State Judicial

-Council, overtook the process of appointment, it became instantly apparent that it would not change the course of events.
+However, more importantly, when the new body, the State Judicial Council, overtook the process of appointment, it became instantly apparent that it would not change the course of events.
 On the contrary, the State Judicial Council, a body composed by a majority of judges, yet those appointed by political majority of the national Parliament, proved to be even more disastrous in its activity than the preceding silent political chistka.
-Already its first appointments confirmed the judicial posts of several controversial judicial figures with a history of political subordination, while dismissing some of those who were the true heroes of judicial competence and independence.
-29 As a topical example, the judge who had the most of public trust, and was the best candidate for the President of the Supreme Court, the late judge Vladimir Primorac, was at that point dismissed from the Supreme Court.
-Judge Primorac, who had a history of straight and upright decisions in the times of socialism, for what he was then forced to leave the judiciary, was again "lustrated" precisely for his overly independent and upright stature and opinions.30 His uncompromising standing and independence was viewed as a threat to the monolithically unity of powers required at that point by the President Franjo Tudjman.
+Already its first appointments confirmed the judicial posts of several controversial judicial figures with a history of political subordination, while dismissing some of those who were the true heroes of judicial competence and independence.29 As a topical example, the judge who had the most of public trust, and was the best candidate for the President of the Supreme Court, the late judge Vladimir Primorac, was at that point dismissed from the Supreme Court.
+Judge Primorac, who had a history of straight and upright decisions in the times of socialism, for what he was then forced to leave the judiciary, was again "lustrated" precisely for his overly independent and upright stature and opinions.30 His uncompromising standing and independence was viewed as a threat to the monolytical unity of powers required at that point by the President Tudiman.
 It is only too paradoxical that his dismissal was undertaken by the body that was alleged to be the body of professional autonomy and independence of judicial branch of government, and that he, while banned again from judicial ranks, was forced to be involved in politics and subsequently was appointed as oppositional MP in the Croatian Parliament (Sabor).

-After the death of President Tudjman and restoration of the balance of political powers, the political elites started to take judicial independence more seriously, not because they liked it, but because centers of political powers were not any more as strong and influential as in the 1990s.31 This affected also the operation of the State Judicial Council.
-This body, slightly reformed, now is less directly interlinked and sub-
+After death of President Tudjman and restoration of the balance of political powers, the political elites started to take judicial independence more seriously, not because they liked it, but because centers of political powers were not any more as strong and influential as in the 1990s.31 This affected also the operation of the State Judicial Council.
+This body, slightly reformed, now is less directly interlinked and subordinated to particular political parties or holders of political powers.
+However, it has not radically improved the process of appointment, in particular the criteria for professional competence and ability.
+As a body of professional autonomy, which represents the judicial officials that are the result of the intransparent appointment process of 1990s, the State Judicial Council now operates as a lobbying machine and an instrument of status quo in judiciary.
+Instead of the telephone calls of particular politicians, the appointment of judges is now influenced by telephone calls of

-28 The term of "silent lustration" implies, unlike the concept of "wild lustration" which happened in other Central European countries (Williams, Fowler, Szczerbiak, 2005:32) that dismissal of those who were regarded "inappropriate" happened without clear explanations, sometimes even without any explanation.
+28 The term of "silent lustration" implies, unlike the concept of "wild lustration" which happened in other Central European countries (Williams/Fowler/Szczerbiak, 2005:32) that dismissal of those who were regarded "inappropriate" happened without clear explanations, sometimes even without any explanation.
 Common to both is that they were "based on dubious evidence and seen to be politically motivated and deeply disruptive and damaging to public life".